abdur-im/data-analysis-projects/Covid_Mitigation_Measures/README.md

 - `South America` observed the highest stringency index (64.94) and recorded the highest new cases and deaths per million, with 43.23 and 1.98 respectively.

-- `Oceania`, apart from Australia, recorded the lowest average stringency index (42.61) and also had the least new cases and deaths per million, supporting our earlier observation that these countries managed the initial stages of the pandemic efficiently.
+- `Oceania` recorded the lowest average stringency index (42.61) and also had the least new cases and deaths per million, indicating that these countries managed the initial stages of the pandemic efficiently.

 - `Europe` and `North America`, despite having varying stringency indexes, both observed significant new cases per million with Europe at 18.86 and North America at 26.73.
 Their deaths per million were also considerable with values of 0.85 and 0.83 respectively.